trunkmaster/nextspace/Packaging/Sources/README.md

     $ ./0_prepare_sources.sh

-You may get a warning that some patches have been applied already, this is usually OK because the source code in repository may be newer than what Debian package should be used for building.

 ### build and install each dependency

 Dependencies have to be built and installed in predetermined order like this: